 - Litigation strategy and policy impact

 - Litigation in a broader context: Legitimacy and effectiveness

 - Latin American courts and the enforcement of socio-economic rights

 - Non-state actors and international accountability

 - Practical exercises/assignments

-Lecturers on the course will include experts in the field, such as:
+Lecturers on the course have included in the past experts in the field, such as:

 - Malcolm Langford, Norwegian Centre for Human Rights;